What are amines?

 The reaction of aniline with bromine water at room temperature produces a white precipitate of 2,4,6 – tribromoaniline.

-During electrophilic reaction, the main problem encountered is the high reactivity of aromatic amines.
+During the electrophilic reactions, the main problem encountered is the high reactivity of aromatic amines.
 Substitution occurs at ortho and para positions.
-If only mono substituted aniline derivative is required, then the activating effect of –NH2 group can be controlled by protecting the –NH2 group by acetylation with acetic anhydride.
+If only a mono substituted aniline derivative is required, then the activating effect of the –NH2 group can be controlled by protecting the –NH2 group by acetylation with acetic anhydride.
 The desired substitution reaction is then carried out followed by the hydrolysis of substituted amides to substituted amines.
+The chemical equation for the same is shown below:

 The lone pair of electrons present on nitrogen of acetanilide interacts with the oxygen atom due to resonance.
 Hence, the lone pair of electrons on nitrogen is less available for donation to the benzene ring.
-Therefore, activating effect of –NHCOCH3 group is less than compared to that of amino group.
+Therefore, activating effect of –the NHCOCH3 group is less than compared to that of amino group.

 If aniline is subjected to direct nitration it yields tarry oxidation products in addition to nitro derivatives.
-In strongly acidic medium, aniline is protonated to form anilinium ion which is meta directing.
+In a strongly acidic medium, aniline is protonated to form anilinium ion which is meta directing.
 This is why apart from ortho and para derivative, a significant amount of meta derivative is also formed.

-By protecting the –NH2 group by acetylation reaction with acetic anhydride, nitration reaction is controlled.
+By protecting the –NH2 group by acetylation reaction with acetic anhydride, the nitration reaction is controlled.
 The p-nitro derivative is obtained as the major product in this case.

 The reaction of aniline with concentrated sulphuric acid forms anilinium hydrogensulphate, which on heating with sulphuric acid at 453 – 473 K produces p-aminobenzene sulphonic acid which is commonly known as sulphanilic acid.